Applications of Strassen's theorem and Choquet theory to optimal transport problems, to uniformly convex functions and to uniformly smooth functions: Abstract

 \section{Abstract}

-We provide a novel interpretation of optimal transport problem as an optimisation of certain linear functional over the set of all Choquet representations of pairs of probability measures and reprove the Kantorovich duality formula.
-We also provide such formulation and a proof for multimarginal optimal transport.
+We provide a unifying interpretation of various optimal transport problems as a minimisation of a linear functional over the set of all Choquet representations of a given pair of probability measures ordered with respect to a certain convex cone of functions.
+This allows us to provide novel proofs of duality formulae.
+Among our tools is Strassen's theorem.

-We also consider case of martingale optimal transport.
-Here we provide a novel formulation of the dual problem.
-We compute the set of extreme points of multidimensional probability measures in convex order.
+We provide new formulations of the primal and the dual problem for martingale optimal transport employing a novel representation of the set of extreme points of probability measures in convex order on Euclidean space.
 We exhibit a link to uniformly convex and uniformly smooth functions and provide a new characterisation of such functions.

-We introduce notion of martingale triangle inequality and prove that if it is satisfied by a cost function, then in the dual problem to martingale optimal transport one may restrict the supremum to a narrower class of pairs of functions that are equal to each other.
-We prove that any such function on a convex subset of Euclidean space admits extension to the whole space.